nengnengli/bit1029public.github.io/index.md

 ##### Deep Reinforcement Learning

-Nowadays Deep Reinforcement Learning get lots of attention.
+Nowadays（Deep）Reinforcement Learning get lots of attention.
 We are studying the ......